jroller33/Employee-CMS/README.md

 ✅ THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database ✅ WHEN I choose to add an employee
 ✅ THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
-WHEN I choose to update an employee role
+✅ WHEN I choose to update an employee role
-THEN I am prompted to select an employee to update and their new role and this information is updated in the database
+✅ THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+BONUS:
+- Update employee managers.
+- View employees by manager.
+- View employees by department
+- Delete departments, roles, and employees.
+- View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.

 ```
 ## Table of Contents
 - [Usage](#usage)